 We’ve put together a resource just for you.
 It’s our Digital Leaders Course of over 40 videos and articles, including a 16-video series with customized handouts for parents and pastors, plus recordings of past trainings and webinars.

 For just $50 you can gain one-year access to this powerful tool!

 The content focuses on same-sex attraction and sexual identity questions.
 You’ll notice that the videos refer to youth pastors, student ministry, teens, and parents, but the principles and reflection questions can be transferred to ministry to LGBT+ people of any age.

 The core of the content is a series of videos, each focusing on a specific question such as “How can our church welcome LGBT+ people?”, “Does same-sex attraction change?”, and “What future does God offer LGBT+ people?”
 Each video comes with a handout that includes Equip’s notes, reflection questions, and space to journal.
 You’ll also find links to additional videos and written content from Equip.

-More than 75 parents and pastors have already used our Virtual Course.
+More than 75 parents and pastors have already used our Digital Leaders Course.
 100% of parents surveyed said they gained deeper understanding from using the platform.
 And 100% of pastors surveyed said they expanded their skills to minister after using the platform.

 The parent of an LGBT+ woman said this about our resource:

 My husband and I watched the videos and read your articles.
 We often wonder what it would have been like if our church (and we as parents) had been better educated about what our daughter was going through in middle school and high school…how we wish she could have felt safe with us and in our church to talk to someone without fear and misunderstanding….to be parents and church members who had learned how to offer a listening ear and walk with her on her journey.